Updated: Mar 30

 White, J., Poovendran, D., & Kershaw, S. (2017). (rep.).
 CANNABIDIOL (CBD) Pre-Review Report (39th ed., pp. 1–27).
 Geneva.

 Like any other supplement, all bodies react differently to CBD and require unique doses.
 While your pet can’t overdose on CBD, there are possible side effects that indicate you may need to lower the dose you are giving.

 These side effects are limited to exaggerated lethargy, dry mouth or loose stool.
 These side effects do not indicate any danger to your pet but you may want to scale back the amount of CBD you are administering.

 Quality Products Matter

-Since we have discussed the indications of lowering your dose, it’s also important to know another reason you may see side effects from CBD.
+Since we have discussed the indications of lowering your dose, it’s also important to explain another reason you may see side effects from CBD.
 Side effects are more common in lower-quality CBD products.

-Because of this, be sure to select products like Suzie’s that are USDA-certified organic, third-party lab tested, and utilize human ingredients.
+Because of this, be sure to select CBD pet products like Suzie’s that are USDA-certified organic, third-party lab tested, and utilize human ingredients.